yanganto/near-staking-knd/docs/architecture.md

 ## Required number of nodes

-TL;DR You will need at least two nodes that run kuutamod + neard and three nodes that run consul (consul can be colocated on the nodes that run kuutamod).
+TL;DR You will need at least two nodes that run kneard + neard and three nodes that run consul (consul can be colocated on the nodes that run kneard).
 The nodes should be set up in a way that makes it unlikely for them to fail at the same time (i.e. same power source, same network switch)